INNVTV/Azure-EventGrid-Microservices/README.md

 Each topic will have a unique access key and topic endpoint.
 These should be updated in the global .env file and the appsettings.json files within the Publisher console app so that the publisher can send notifications to each topic.

-**The Subscriber webapi project provides a webhook for each topic:**
+**The Subscriber webapi project provides a webhook for each topic exposing only a [post] method per topic:**

 https://event-grid-subscriber.azurewebsites.net/webhook/topic1

 https://event-grid-subscriber.azurewebsites.net/webhook/topic2

-You will need to confiure each EventGrid topic to call the associated webhook by configuring the Event Subscription settings within the Azure Portal.
+You will need to configure each EventGrid topic to call the associated webhook by configuring the Event Subscription settings within the Azure Portal.
 Keep in mind that GridEvent types are sent as an array while the CloudEvent type is sent one at a time.

 ![Event Grid Subscription](https://github.com/INNVTV/Azure-EventGrid-Microservices/blob/master/_docs/imgs/event-grid-subscription.png)